asurati/wip.src/content/post/2021-10-08-qpu-demo-hvs-txp-out.md

 This demo here attempts to have the display pipeline write out that scaled image into a separate, appropriately sized frame buffer in the system RAM.
+Although the HDMI pipeline (consisting of HVS FIFO1/Channel1, PV2, and the HDMI encoder), may not allow poking into their internal video FIFO buffers, the HVS FIFO2/Channel2 and the TXP block can be configured to gather the output from the HVS into the system RAM, creating an identical copy of the image scaled and displayed on the screen.

 The format of the HVS registers are shown in
 [HVS and PV Settings](/wip/post/2021/10/07/hvs-and-pv-settings/).
 The